Photo by Joakim Jakobsen

-Elisabeth Åsbrink has written eight non-fiction books, a novel, a collection of essays and four plays.
+Elisabeth Åsbrink has written seven non-fiction books, a novel, a mourning book, a collection of essays and four plays.
 Her books have been translated into over twenty-five languages.

 And in the Vienna Woods the trees still remain won the August prize for best non-fiction book.
 It was awarded Poland’s most prestigious prize for non-fiction, the Kapuściński Prize, as well as the Danish-Swedish Cultural Foundation’s prize.